NoMan2000/chefRecipes/README.md

 > !
 PHP
 > !
 Check for Installing latest version of package and software.
 >  OpenSSL Server,

-NodeJS:  Connect it to C9.io.
+> Connect NodeJS to C9.io.

-Bower / Grunt / Gulp
+>  Bower / Grunt / Gulp

 Git Repo:  Git and GitLab.